 Our Los Angeles offices have had many children over the years improve or resolve from asthma.
-Because the respiratory centers are located in the brainstem( base of skull) spinal misalignments can aberrantly impact brain stem function and be a causative agent in the genesis of asthma and other childhood health problems.
+Because the respiratory centers are located in the brainstem( base of the skull) spinal misalignments can aberrantly impact brain stem function and be a causative agent in the genesis of asthma and other childhood health problems.

 Breathing Difficulties in Adults

 There are several conditions that result in breathing difficulties in adults.
-Asthma, copd (chronic obstructive pulmonary disease), and emphysema are the three most common causes of breathing difficulties in adults.
+Asthma, COPD (chronic obstructive pulmonary disease), and emphysema are the three most common causes of breathing difficulties in adults.

 Baby Breathing Difficulties

 Breathing Difficulties shortly after birth is common.
 As the new infant transitions from a wet environment to a dry one, the transition can often be difficult.